ashwinsathish/Adv-lane-detection/README.md

 ----

-### 1. Camera Calibration
+## 1. Camera Calibration
-The code includes a function camera_matrix() that loads the camera matrix and distortion coefficients from a pickle file.
+The code includes a function `camera_matrix()` that loads the camera matrix and distortion coefficients from a pickle file.
 This calibration is necessary to correct the distortion in images captured by the camera.

-### 2. Image Preprocessing
+## 2. Image preprocessing
 Several image preprocessing functions are defined to prepare the input image for lane detection.
 These functions include:

-- cal_undistort(img, mtx, dist): Applies camera calibration to undistort the input image.
+- `cal_undistort()`: Applies camera calibration to undistort the input image.
-- grayscale(img): Converts the image to grayscale.
+- `grayscale()`: Converts the image to grayscale.
-- gaussian_blur(img, kernel_size): Applies Gaussian blur to the image to reduce noise.
+- `gaussian_blur()`: Applies Gaussian blur to the image to reduce noise.
-- Region of Interest: The region_of_interest(img) function defines a polygonal region in the image that encompasses the lane area of interest.
+- Region of Interest: The `region_of_interest()` function defines a polygonal region in the image that encompasses the lane area of interest.
 This region is used to mask the image and focus only on the relevant lane region.

-### 3. Gradient Thresholding
+### 2.1.
+Gradient Thresholding
 Gradient-based edge detection techniques are used to identify lane markings.
 The code includes functions for gradient thresholding:

-- abs_sobel_threshold(img, orient='x', sobel_kernel=3, thresh=(0, 255)): Calculates the absolute gradient using Sobel operators in the specified orientation (x or y).
-Thresholds are applied to create a binary image indicating the gradient magnitude. mag_threshold(image, sobel_kernel=3, mag_thresh=(0, 255)): Calculates the gradient magnitude using Sobel operators in both x and y directions.
+- `abs_sobel_threshold()`: Calculates the absolute gradient using Sobel operators in the specified orientation (x or y).
 Thresholds are applied to create a binary image indicating the gradient magnitude.
+- `mag_threshold()`: Calculates the gradient magnitude using Sobel operators in both x and y directions.
+Thresholds are applied to create a binary image indicating the gradient magnitude.
-- dir_threshold(image, sobel_kernel=3, thresh=(0, np.pi/2)): Calculates the gradient direction using Sobel operators in both x and y directions.
+- `dir_threshold()`: Calculates the gradient direction using Sobel operators in both x and y directions.
 Thresholds are applied to create a binary image indicating the gradient direction.
 - Color Thresholding: This is used to detect lane markings based on color information.
-The color_threshold(img, s_thresh=(0,255), v_thresh=(0,255)) function converts the image to HLS and HSV color spaces.
+The `color_threshold()` function converts the image to HLS and HSV color spaces.
 Thresholds are applied to the S (saturation) and V (value) channels separately, and a binary image is created based on the thresholded values.
-- Threshold Pipeline: The thresh_pipeline() function combines the results of gradient and color thresholding to create a final binary image that highlights the detected lane markings.
+- Threshold Pipeline: The `thresh_pipeline()` function combines the results of gradient and color thresholding to create a final binary image that highlights the detected lane markings.

-### 4. Perspective Transform
+### 2.2.
+Perspective Transform
 The code includes functions to perform perspective transformation on the image.
 These functions are used to obtain a bird's-eye view of the lane markings, which helps in analyzing the lane curvature and detecting departures.
 The functions include:

-- img_persp(img): Performs perspective transform on the input image using source and destination points.
+- `img_persp()`: Performs perspective transform on the input image using source and destination points.
-Perspective Transformation Setup: The perspective_transformer() function sets up the source and destination points for the perspective transformation.
+Perspective Transformation Setup: The `perspective_transformer()` function sets up the source and destination points for the perspective transformation.
 These points define a trapezoidal region of interest in the original image and map it to a rectangular region in the transformed image.

-### 5. Image Warping
+### 2.3.
+Image Warping
 The img_warp() function applies the perspective transform to the input image using the specified source and destination points.
 This results in a warped image where the lane markings appear as straight lines.

+## 3. Lane detection